blazium-engine/blazium-docs/contributing/how_to_contribute.rst

     update to talk about Asset Store later
 - **Demo projects (GDScript, C#, and making Assets)** We provide new users with `demo projects <https://github.com/godotengine/godot-demo-projects/>`_ so they can quickly test new features or get familiar with the engine in the first place.
-  At industry events, we might even exhibit these demo projects to showcase what Godot can do!
+  At industry events, we might even exhibit these demo projects to showcase what Blazium can do!
-  Help improve existing projects or supply your own to be added to the pool, and join the `demo channel <https://chat.godotengine.org/channel/demo-content>`_ in the Contributor Discord Chat to talk about it.
+  Help improve existing projects or supply your own to be added to the pool, and join the `demo channel <https://chat.blazium.app>`_ in the Contributor Discord Chat to talk about it.

 - **Documentation**
   The documentation is one of the most essential parts of any tech project, yet the need to document new features and substantial changes often gets overlooked.
-  Join the `documentation team <https://chat.godotengine.org/channel/documentation>`_ to improve the Godot Engine with your technical writing skills.
+  Join the `documentation team <https://chat.godotengine.org/channel/documentation>`_ to improve the Blazium Engine with your technical writing skills.

-- **Translations (spoken languages other than English)** Are you interested in making the Godot Engine more accessible to non-English speakers?
+- **Translations (spoken languages other than English)** Are you interested in making the Blazium Engine more accessible to non-English speakers?
   Contribute to our `community-translations <https://hosted.weblate.org/projects/godot-engine/godot/>`_.

 Community support